matracy/startup/README.md

 This deliverable is demonstratably complete - despite the fact that be backend is not entirely bug-free - so I am submitting it before it too becomes late.

 # TODO
+* Poll results page does not stop making GET requests to /api/poll
+* Poll results page does not show poll winner
-* polls should be marked as participated in (why is pollsParticipatedIn an object?)
+* Account home does not display list of polls participated in
-* counting ballots does not actually count them